-There are no management functions of the Company, which are, to any substantial degree, performed other than by the directors or executive officers of the Company.
+There are no management functions of the Company, which are, to any substantial degree, performed other than by the directors or executive officers of the Company, other than as described herein.

 CORPORATE GOVERNANCE

 Pursuant to National Policy 58-101 Disclosure of Corporate Governance Practices, the Company is required to disclose certain corporate governance information as set out in Form 58-101F1 Corporate Governance Disclosure ("Form 58-101F1").
 A description of the Company's approach to corporate governance, together with a completed Form 58-101F1, is set out in Appendix B to this Information Circular.